 “A PGCE course is the only way to become a qualified teacher”

 FALSE - While a PGCE course is the most commonly recognised way of becoming a qualified teacher, other options are available at BGU.
 Our BA (Hons) Primary Education with QTS course is a three year undergraduate degree that, when successfully completed, provides graduates with a recommendation for Qualified Teacher Status (QTS).
 This means you can receive the industry recognised teaching standard a whole year earlier than normal.
-Alternatively, if you have completed a relevant Foundation Degree, you can take our BA (Hons) Primary Teaching Studies with QTS progression route.
+Alternatively, if you have completed a relevant Foundation Degree, you can take our BA (Hons) Primary Teaching Studies with QTS top up degree.
 This 15 month course will enable you to bump your FdA up to a full BA qualification and provide you with QTS as well.

 “I’m worried that teacher training courses are intense and I won’t have any support”